hmcts/delete_testing/docs/index.md

 1. To complete this section you will need your pull request to be approved, someone on your team should be able to do this.
-If you get stuck try asking in #platops-code-review on Slack.
+If you get stuck try asking in [#platops-code-review](https://hmcts-reform.slack.com/app_redirect?channel=golden-path) on Slack.
 Once approved and the build has passed then merge your pull request.
-If you have a permissions issue then ask in #labs on Slack.
+If you have a permissions issue then ask in [#golden-path](https://hmcts-reform.slack.com/app_redirect?channel=golden-path) on Slack.

 #### Deploy application